viperproject/diodon-artifact/README.md

 Alternatively, we describe next how to manually run the Docker image and interact with the Docker container.

 ### Directly Using the Docker Image
+> Note that the interactions described in the following are subsumed by our claims such that the rest of this README can be ignored for artifact evaluation.
 - Navigate to a convenient folder, in which directories can be created for the purpose of running this artifact.
 - Open a shell at this folder location.
 - Create two new folders named `dh-sync` and `ssm-agent-sync` by executing: